-- The voltage and frequency correspond to that specified on the water heater wiring diagram. - The electrical outlet has the proper overload fuse or breaker protection. - The unit must be connected to a 120VAC power supply.
-A dedicated circuit is preferred. - 2.
-The water heater must be properly grounded. - This water heater is a polarity sensitive appliance and will not operate properly if the power supply polarity is reversed. - 4.
-Do not use a GFI outlet.
+- The voltage and frequency correspond to that specified on the water heater wiring diagram. - The electrical outlet has the proper overload fuse or breaker protection. - The unit must be connected to a dedicated power supply. - The unit must be connected to a 120VAC power supply. - 3.
+The water heater must be properly grounded. - This water heater is a polarity sensitive appliance and will not operate if the power supply polarity is reversed.